TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_data_types.md

 ~~~

 ### Booleans
-You will learn about these data types in more detail in the conditional logic lesson later in this course.
-The goal in this lesson is get a basic understanding of what Booleans are.
+You will learn about these data types in more detail in the Conditional Logic lesson later in this course.
+The goal of this lesson is for you to get a basic understanding of what Booleans are.

 #### True and False
 The Boolean values `true` and `false` represent exactly what you think they do: `true` represents something that is true, and `false` represents something that is false.

 #### Nil
-'Nil' represents 'nothing'.
+In Ruby, `nil` represents "nothing".
 Everything in Ruby has a return value.
 When a piece of code doesn't have anything to return, it will return `nil`.
 This is pretty abstract, but it will make more sense as you learn and use Ruby more.

 ### Assignment